MockbaTheBorg/MockbaModular/README.md

 ## Feidah
 Small fader (attenuator) module I use to control volume levels, etc.<br>
+If the input is disconnedted, Feidah becomes a 0V -> 10V source.<br>
 This is actually the first module I made, evah!

 ## FeidahS
 Small stereo fader module.
-Feidah's big brother.
+Feidah's big brother.<br>
+Doesn't have voltage source functionality.

+## Filtah
+Simple Moog based multimode filter.

 ## Mixah
-Small two signal mixer (crossfader) for voltages.
+Small two signal mixer (crossfader) for voltages.<br>
+If the inputs are disconnected, Mixah becomes a -5V -> 5V source.

 ## Dividah
 Simple clock divider based on inverse counting, so all the clock outputs will start in sync.